-There’s no doubt that there is a growing trend of teetotalism – and it’s not just restricted to months like Dry January or OcSober.
+It seems as though teetotalism is a growing trend – and it’s not just restricted to periods such as Dry January or OcSober.
 Whether it’s for religious or health reasons, lifestyle changes, or simply not wanting to drink drive, many are looking to either completely cut out alcohol or just reduce the amount that they consume.

-Depending on your establishment, alcoholic beverages are always going to make up a hefty chunk of your sales, but that’s no reason to neglect the section of the market that’s abstaining.
+Depending on your establishment, alcoholic beverages make up a hefty chunk of your sales, but that’s no reason to neglect the section of the market that’s abstaining.
 When dining out, they want to enjoy the occasion – and that means having options other than cooldrinks and coffee.

 The beverage market has already responded to the need.
 Currently there are a number of ready-to-use alcohol-free products available that mimic the alcohol version – alcohol-free beer, de-alcoholised wine, and virgin cocktails such as the Duchess Gin and Tonic.
 There’s even a range of non-alcoholic ‘spirits’ which have been distilled and tend to fall in the premium end of the market – these include Saint Gin, Ginifer’s SOBER Gin and the soon-to-be-launched FLUERE from Liquid 2 Lip (pictured below).